jackcook/metallic/README.md

 ## Benchmark

 The `test_speed.py` script runs the code above several times, along with its `numpy` equivalent, to make a speed comparison.
-Here are the results on my MacBook Pro 13" 2020 (i7 2.3GHz 4-core):
+Here are the results on an older MacBook Pro 13" 2020 (i7 2.3GHz 4-core):

 ```
 $ python test_speed.py